Updated Brooder Tips

 I really like the lizard bulbs for a variety of reasons.

-• I can see the chicks.
-Heat plates, discussed below, are another good option, but they do allow the chicks to hide themselves away.
+I can see the chicks.
+Heat plates, discussed below, are another option, but they do allow the chicks to hide themselves away.
 I like to see them.

 Moving forward, all our future purchases of heat sources for chicks will be lizard bulbs in properly rated fixtures.

-You will need to hang the fixture very low, lower than the dread red bulb sort, see pic above.
+You will need to hang the fixture very low, lower than the dread red bulb sort, see video.

 Heat Plates

-Heat plates are super safe and the chicks love them.
+Heat plates are safer than red farm store bulbs and the chicks love them.
 The chicks press their backs up into the heated surface and get all cozy warm.
 Alas, as mentioned above, we don’t get to see them as much, as they are usually tucked away underneath.

 That said, if you are going to get one, I like this one because it is easy to raise or lower the legs when the chicks are still under it.
 I usually leave the front a little higher than the back so they have choices.
 You won’t regret paying the little extra for the cover, otherwise they will hop on top and poop all over the place.